 Given the uncertainties that lay ahead, and the impact on you and your organisation as we learn to navigate the crisis on both a personal and professional level, we have reviewed our application policy so that we may continue to support your future development plans.

-From now until 31st August 2020, our cancellation policy has been relaxed to give you some peace of mind and to relieve you from the pressure of applying.
-Submitted applications for face-to-face programmes within this timeframe will not be liable to the standard cancellation fee.
+Whilst the impact of the COVID-19 virus continues to evolve, from now until 31st August 2021 our cancellation policy has been relaxed to give you some peace of mind and to relieve you from the pressure of applying.
+Submitted applications for face-to-face open programmes will not be liable to the standard cancellation fee.
 Instead, participants are welcome to transfer - free of charge - to a future session or an alternative programme, within 12 months of the original programme date (space permitting).
 We simply ask you to notify us three weeks in advance so that we may manage the transfer as efficiently as possible for you.

 Mirroring the diversity and dynamism found in a typical INSEAD classroom, our online programmes provide a rich learning experience focused on maximising business impact.